 (1) In this clause —

-“authorised”, in relation to a cordoned off area, means authorised by a police officer in attendance at the area;
+authorised, in relation to a cordoned off area, means authorised by a police officer in attendance at the area;

-“disturb” includes to damage, destroy, interfere with and remove.
+disturb includes to damage, destroy, interfere with and remove.

 (2) In order to facilitate or assist exercising any of the powers in this Act in any place, a police officer may cordon off the place or a part of it.